wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 ****

     VERSION DATE        TYPE    CHANGES
+    2.2.6   2012/03/21  UPDATE  Added styling to all shortcode elements Created ei8-xmlrpc-notifier.css that auto loads
+                                Created ei8-xmlrpc-tweet.js that auto loads
+                                Added admin visibility into css
+                                Updated urls to not use _FILE_, instead hardcoded Updated twitter redirect in case the bootstrap could not be loaded Added expander shortcode options to show/hide content by clicking on the title Added JQuery loader
+                                Added Media Uploader css
+                                Changed all textarea titles to "Content"
-    2.2.5   2012/01/19  UPDATE  Added support for [ei8 shortcode] conditional alignment 2.2.4   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user 2.2.3   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user
+                                Changed Attachment Submit Form to use textarea instead of text box 2.2.5   2012/01/19  UPDATE  Added support for [ei8 shortcode] conditional alignment 2.2.4   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user 2.2.3   2012/01/19  UPDATE  Removed width from div wrapper for [ei8 shortcode] to allow centering by user